 The compiler may be installed either system-wide or for an individual user.
 For the former case, the system administrator (i.e., the root user) needs to place the executable and library files under apporpriate standard directories.
-On a Debian or Ubuntu system, this action can be performed automatically by executing as root.
-For a Unix or GNU/Linux system that is not Debian compatible, the system administrator should unpack the .tar archive and copy the files as shown.
+The system administrator should unpack the .tar archive and copy the files as shown.